4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 2. Avoid Writer’s Block

-We all have trouble getting started sometimes.
+We all have trouble getting started sometimes, even if we have a rough idea.

 Call it writer’s block, call it procrastination, call it fear.
 At the end of the day, all of us have made up an excuse that kept us from writing.
 There’s no avoiding it.

 I used to think that when writer’s block came, I had no choice but to set aside my writing and wait it out.
-This ultimately resulted in a lot of wasted hours and days where nothing got written—until I finally realized the reason why I suffered from writer’s block:
+This ultimately resulted in a lot of wasted hours and days where no actual writing got done—until I finally realized the reason why I suffered from writer’s block:

 Writer’s block happens when I don’t know what to write.

 Maybe it’s hard to know where to take the story from a certain point.
-Maybe there are too many (or not enough) ways to wrap up a scene.
-Maybe a character has developed in a far too unexpected way.
+Maybe there are too many (or not enough) ways to wrap up a key scene.
+Maybe a minor character has developed in a far too unexpected of a way.
 Or maybe you just sit down, stare at that blank screen, and have no idea what comes next.

 Fortunately, when a book is planned before writing starts, writer’s block can be easily avoided.
 I actually can’t remember the last time I had writer’s block, because whenever I sat down to write, all I had to do was refer to my plan.
 When I did, I knew exactly what I needed to write that day.

-How can you plan your chapters, and novel?
+How can you plan your scenes, chapters, and novel?

 Start by dividing the plan into chapters and scenes.
-They do not have to be terribly minute.
+They do not have to be a long detailed outline.
 Just a list of tasks for a scene like in the previous section is enough.

 When you write, if you are stuck in the middle of a scene, take a look at what the next scene is.
 How do your characters get to that scene?
 Consider this, and then come up with plot events that get that character to that place.

 Remember, the first draft is supposed to be ugly and messy.
-So long as it moves through the scenes and carries the story on, it’s fulfilled its purpose.
+So long as it moves through scene by scene and carries on the story, it’s fulfilled its purpose.

 How can you start your novel plan?
 Play with the plot.

-To do this, I recommend the tool Hiveword created by James Scott Bell, which includes a handy scene planner that allows you to look at the scenes of your story like little flashcards.
+To do this, I recommend the writing software tool Hiveword created by James Scott Bell, which includes a handy scene planner that allows you to look at the scenes of your story like little flashcards.
 You can then rearrange them with drag and drop.
 The tool is simpler and more intuitive to use (not to mention cheaper) than larger tools like Scrivener, and it allows you to set up a quick few scenes that you rearrange as you plan.

-This is the scene list for my upcoming novel, Headspace.
+This is the scene list for my first novel, Headspace.
 It all started with these forty-four poorly named and briefly planned scenes.

-The majority of the characters’ names changed by the end of writing the first draft.
-Several of these scenes were scrapped before I even got to their part in the book, and the details within each scene were vaguely referenced.
+The majority of the character names changed by the end of writing the first draft.
+Several of these scenes were scrapped before I even got to their part in the book, and the details within each scene were general and vague.
 The plan still helped.

 We will go into the details of scene planning in a later post in this series.
 But, I wanted to share this because this messy list of scenes helped me finish my first draft in six block-free weeks, even if the final product looked nothing like it.